me-kell/EXMARaLDA-build/artifacts-report.md

 # Artifacts (Open Issues)

-The dependecy artifacts used by EXMARaLDA are reported in four groups:
+The dependecy artifacts used by EXMARaLDA are reported in following groups:
     (1) artifacts existing in public repositories,
-    (2) artifacts equivalent to ones existing in public repositories, (3) artifacts included in other packages, and
+    (2) artifacts equivalent to ones existing in public repositories, (3) artifacts included in other packages,
-    (4) artifacts of unknown origin.
+    (4) artifacts of unknown origin,
-    (5) extra artifacts needed to compile EXMARaLDA (6) Not more needed artifacts
+    (5) extra artifacts needed to compile EXMARaLDA, (6) Not more needed artifacts, and
-    (7) Special case
+    (7) Special case.
 The purpose of this report is to complete the documentation of the artifacts used by EXMARaLDA.

 ## Artifacts existing in public repositories